 Madagascar, Mali, Mauritius, Mexico, Morocco, Mozambique, Myanmar, Nepal, Panama, Paraguay, The Philippines, Qatar, Senegal, Singapore, South Africa, Syria, Taiwan, Thailand, Tunisia, Turkey, Turkmenistan, the U.A.E., Uzbekistan, and Vietnam.
 Donna is a frequent presenter at national/international conferences.
-Most recently she completed a guest-edited issue of The CATESOL Journal (Issue 30, Volume 1, 2018, with John Levis and Ana Wu) on evidence-based pronunciation teaching along with an edited volume (with Marguerite Ann Snow) entitled Content-Based Instruction: What Every ESL Teacher Needs to Know (University of Michigan Press, 2019).
-She is currently working on a long-term U.S. Embassy-funded project in Tunisia and Algeria as a member of a Teachers College, Columbia University team seeking to enhance the role of English in higher education.
-This is her third time teaching a special issues course in the Kanda University graduate TESOL program.
+She recently completed a guest-edited issue of The CATESOL Journal (Issue 30, Volume 1, 2018, with John Levis and Ana Wu) on evidence-based pronunciation teaching along with an edited volume (with Marguerite Ann Snow) entitled Content-Based Instruction: What Every ESL Teacher Needs to Know (University of Michigan Press, 2019).
+She is currently working on a long-term U.S. Embassy-funded project in Algeria as a member of a Teachers College, Columbia University team seeking to enhance the role of English in higher education.
+As well, she and her colleague Marguerite Ann Snow are hard at work compiling the 5th edition of Teaching English as a Second or Foreign Language (Cengage / National Geographic Learning).
+This is her fourth time teaching a special issues course in the Kanda University graduate TESOL program.